 Admit it.
 If she was a Nigerian, Kenyan, or Sudanese, or even a dark skinned South Indian, she stood no chance.

-Babu Jagjvan Ram, a black and low-caste Congressman, never stood a chance to be the PM despite his seniority and vast experience; his record of overseeing the Country’s growth to food self-sufficiency , and India winning a war hands down under his political leadership.
+Babu Jagjvan Ram, a black and low-caste Congressman, never stood a chance to be the PM despite his seniority and vast experience; his record of overseeing the Country’s growth to food self-sufficiency, and India winning a war hands down under his political leadership – none of it could promote him to the leading post.
 His capacity for work was legendary; so was his competence in any field of administration.
 Nonetheless, to be a Prime Minister in India, he didn’t measure up.
 He was a black ‘schedule caste‘.
-In India Schedule caste meant one whose name appeared in a schedule of the Constitution deserving of special reservation for education and jobs (and hence subjected to much envy and ridicule).
+In India Schedule caste meant one whose name appeared in a schedule of the Constitution deserving of special reservation for education and jobs and hence subjected to much envy and ridicule.

-Because Presidential and governor posts are normally meant to be show pieces, Blacks , low-castes and Muslims and party rebels find a place there just so their silence is guaranteed.
+Because Presidential and governor posts are normally meant to be show pieces, Blacks, low-castes and Muslims and party rebels find a place there just so their silence is guaranteed.
 The only Christian – Governor PC Alexander – who was considered for President failed to reach the goal post KR Narayanan rocked the boat when he showed himself to be a President with a mind of his own and thus missed a second term.
-Dr. APJ Abdul Kalam, a scientist and one of the most qualified Presidents of the Country, was denied a second term and is ignored after retirement while he moves from school to school enlightening school children with words of wisdom.
-Kalam is a Muslim who reads the Quran but can also recite the Gita and the Bible, and had supported India’s nuclear tests.
-Despite the fact that he could be an easy target for Islamic extremists being on the wrong side of their ideoloby, he walks around freely while a couple of policemen play cards in his house in the name of security.
+Dr. APJ Abdul Kalam, a scientist and one of the most qualified Presidents of the Country, was denied a second term and was ignored after retirement while he moved from school to school enlightening school children with words of wisdom.
+Kalam died with his boots on – not designing rockets, but lecturing school children on how to be successful in life.
+Kalam was a Muslim who read the Quran but could also recite the Gita and the Bible, and had supported India’s nuclear tests.
+Despite the fact that he could be an easy target for Islamic extremists being on the wrong side of their ideology, he moved around unprotected while a couple of policemen played cards in his house in the name of security.
 Dozens of politicians booted out by voters enjoy maximum ‘Z’ category security with senior police officers attending to their beck and call.

 Kumar Vishwas, the National Executive of Aam Admi (‘Common Man’) party that now rules Delhi State raised much mirth among his North Indian audience on a stand-up comedy show two years ago when he said nurses from Kerala are so black that you wouldn’t find their faces on Facebook.
 With such ugly looks, he said, you can only call them sisters.
 Chief Minister of Kerala, Oommen Chandy, added insult to injury when he demanded an apology from the joker.
 The idiot who finds beauty only in colour deserved to be ignored with disdain.
 Under political pressure he apologized, but the mindset of Vishwas and those who enjoyed the ‘joke’ lay bare.

-Many years ago, at Air Force selection board, a fellow applicant pointed at another candidate and whispered to me : “That guy is dumb.
+Many years ago, at Air Force selection board, a fellow applicant pointed at another candidate and whispered to me: “That guy is dumb.
 He couldn’t bring out a word in the debates.
 His physical (test) was terrible.
 But he has OLQ.
 He will get selected.”
 OLQ meant Officer Like Quality.
-The guy, I agreed, was extremely fair.
+The guy he referred to.
+I agreed, was extremely fair.
 Thankfully, the officer in charge of selection had better ideas about OLQ and the fair guy was sent back even before the selection process was complete.
 It must be admitted, however, that more officers in the army and civilian posts in India tend to be fairer while the men under them are darker.
-In early sixties, in an Air Force Station where I served, airmen (dark and white) would slyly point at a dark-skinned Flight Lieutenant, and ask asie, “Doesn’t he look like a schedule caste?
+In early sixties, in an Air Force Station where I served, airmen (dark and white) would slyly point at a dark-skinned Flight Lieutenant, and ask aside, “Doesn’t he look like a schedule caste?
 Does he deserve to be an officer?”.
 His name, SC Yadav, was interpreted as Schedule Caste Yadav.

 Colour of the skin is associated with caste.
 In Sanskrit, caste is called Varna – colour.